 4. Skip a Certain Amount of the Intro

-Add start=30 to the URL and get this:
+Add &start=30 to the end of the URL and get this:

-This is similar to the timing one, but a bit faster to type and doesn’t require you to remember a certain time stamp.
+This is similar to the timing one but is a bit faster to type and doesn’t require you to remember a certain time stamp.

 6. Check Out YouTube TV

 YouTube TV is an interface designed for smart TVs and apps on consoles.
 It’s still YouTube, but with less clutter and a few shortcuts that are easier for remotes.
 You probably won’t want to make this your main YouTube interface, but it’s worth checking out for a cleaner look.

 As hard as it tries, many times the suggestions offered by YouTube aren’t useful.
 Whether your recommendations are filled with strange content or the home page contains videos you don’t care about, you can set a better YouTube landing page.